influxdata/influxdb/PROFILING.md

 ### Choosing a profile

-In order to profile the `influxdb3` binary, you will need to build and run it using the appropriate profile.
+You will need to choose a profile to build and run the `influxdb3` binary.
 Available profiles are configured in [Cargo.toml] and are listed here:

 - `release`: this is the profile used for release builds, and will produce a fully-optimized production quality release binary.
 The compile time for this profile can be quite long, so for